Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/conditions.md

       category: "object",
       eventType: "trigger",
       description: "Triggered when a new 3D object is successfully created in the scene.",
-      trigger: "A new object is spawned or loaded",
+      trigger: "A new object is spawned or created",
-      parameters: ["objectId", "objectType"],
+      parameters: [
+        { name: "objectId", description: "Object Id to check whether created" }
+      ],
-      example: "// When any object is created\nOn Object Created -> Log \"New object: \" & ObjectID"
+      example: "// On Object Created With Id \"hero\" -> Log \"New object: \" & ObjectID" }}
-    }}
   />
   <ConditionCard
   condition={{
+    name: "Is Object Loaded In Scene",
+    category: "object",
+    eventType: "state",
+    description: "Returns true if the object with the specified ID is currently loaded in the scene.",
+    trigger: "Checks whether a specific object is present in the scene.",
+    parameters: [
+      { name: "objectId", description: "The ID of the object to check for presence in the scene." }
+    ],
+    example: "// If Object with Id \"enemyBoss\" is loaded -> Play animation" }}
+/>

+  <ConditionCard
+  condition={{
     name: "On Object Destroyed",
     category: "object",
     eventType: "trigger",
-      description: "Triggered when a 3D object is removed from the scene.",
+    description: "Triggered when an object is destroyed and removed from the scene.
+If no object ID is provided, the condition triggers for any object.",
-      trigger: "An object is deleted or destroyed",
+    trigger: "An object with the specified ID is destroyed or removed from the scene.",
-      parameters: ["objectId"],
+    parameters: [
+      { name: "objectId", description: "The ID of the object to monitor for destruction (optional: leave empty to listen for all objects)." }
+    ],
-      example: "// When specific object is destroyed\nOn Object Destroyed (\"player_cube\") -> Restart Level"
+    example: "// On Object Destroyed with ID \"barrel01\" -> Spawn explosion effect" }}
-    }}
+/>
+<ConditionCard
+  condition={{
+    name: "On Object Failed Create",
+    category: "object",
+    eventType: "trigger",
+    description: "Triggered when a 3D object fails to be created in the scene.",
+    trigger: "An object creation attempt fails due to invalid data, missing assets, or other errors.",
+    parameters: [],
+    example: "// On Object Failed To Create -> Log error or retry" }}
 />

   <ConditionCard
     condition={{